Franklin Institute: Other attractions

 The Science Center includes many pertinent attractions that are not museum exhibits.
-The Budd BB-1 Pioneer flying boat, in front of the museum, was the world's first stainless steel airplane, built by the Edward F. Budd Manufacturing Corporation, and has been on display since 1935.
+The Budd BB-1 Pioneer flying boat, in front of the museum, was the world's first stainless steel airplane, built by Philadelphia-based Edward F. Budd Manufacturing Corporation, and has been on display since 1935.

 A mock-up which would eventually become the Lunar Module in the Apollo space program, first shown on display in the 1966–67 World's Fair, held in the New York Hall of Science, is also located on the grounds.
 (See photo.)

 Theaters

 In 1933, Samuel Simeon Fels contributed funds to build The Fels Planetarium, only the second built in the United States after Chicago's Adler Planetarium.
 Fully reconstructed in 2002, the Planetarium's new design includes replacement of the original 40,000-pound stainless steel dome, originally built in 1933.
 The new premium dome is lighter and is 60 ft in diameter.
 It is the first of its kind in the United States.
 The planetarium is also outfitted for visitors who are hearing impaired.

-The Tuttleman IMAX Theater is an IMAX dome theater that is 180° encompassing and tilted at 30 degrees.
-The seating places the audience up in the dome which is over 70 ft across and 4.5 stories tall.
-In addition, the theater has 20,000 watts of amplifier power and over 50 speakers.
+The Tuttleman IMAX Theater was an IMAX dome theater that was 180° encompassing and tilted at 30 degrees.
+The seating placed the audience up in a dome over 70 ft across and 4.5 stories tall.
+The theater had 20,000 watts of amplifier power and over 50 speakers.
+It was closed in 2020 due to COVID-19, and did not reopen with the rest of the museum.
+In 2023, the Franklin Institute confirmed that the theater would remain closed permanently, citing that it was financially unviable and had outdated equipment, and that the museum would be investing in other new exhibits instead.

 Early in 2008, extensive renovation of the museum's auditorium was completed.
 Previously a lecture hall, the space was renamed Franklin Theater, and features 3-D and hi-def Blu-ray digital projection capabilities.
 The Franklin Theater shows educational films during daytime hours while also including mass release feature-length films.